 The degree completion time depends on the date of graduation, the date of enrolment in the degree programme and the normal duration of the programme, taking into account the degree sessions of the academic year (the third and final session ends on 30th April).
 Due to the Covid-19 pandemic emergency, Law Decree no. 18 of March 17, 2020, art.
 101 paragraph 1 extended the conclusion of the academic year to June 15th.
 For 2020 graduates, the date considered for the end of the academic year was, therefore, June 15th, 2020 and not April 30th.
-In the event that the student has changed programme using credits from the previous programme, the date of enrolment remains the same as the original programme.
+In the event that the student has changed programme using credits from the previous programme.
 For second-level degree programmes, degree completion time takes into account only the final two years and does not consider any delays in the previous degree programme.